amramer/Semantic-Segmentation-Model-for-Autonomous-Vehicles-An-End-to-End-ML-Workflow/README.md

          - **program**: Specifies the script to run (e.g., `train.py`).
          - **method**: We use `random` search to explore different configurations.
          - **metric**: The goal is to maximize the mean Intersection over Union (mIoU) metric.
-         - **parameters**: Defines the hyperparameters to tune, such as learning rate, batch size, and model architecture.
+         - **parameters**: Defines the hyperparameters to tune, such as learning rate, batch size, and [backbone model architecture](https://pytorch.org/vision/stable/models.html).

        Example of `sweep.yaml`: